zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Block-Protocol-2.0.rst

-One of the main criticisms that has been made of Ethereum, and Bitcoin-like blockchain protocols in general, is the issue of scalability.
+One of the main criticisms that has been made of Expanse, and Bitcoin-like blockchain protocols in general, is the issue of scalability.
 Although Bitcoin's core developers, and other platforms such as Ripple, have continued to make iterative improvements to the way